Local tropicalizations of splice type surface singularities: Local tropicalization

-If $I$ is principal, generated by $f\in \cO$, and $\wu{}\in (\Rp)^n$, then each $\initwf{\wu{}}{I}$ is also a principal ideal, with generator $\initwf{\wu{}}{f}$.
-Furthermore $\Trop I$ is a subfan on the Newton fan of $f$.
-By contrast, if $I$ has two or more generators $\{f_1,\ldots, f_s\}$, the set of their $\wu{}$-initial forms need not generate $\initwf{\wu{}}{I}$.
-However, for the purpose of characterizing $\ptrop I$, it is enough to have a finite tropical bases for $I$, i.e., a finite set of generators $\{f_1,\ldots, f_s\}$ of $I$ for which any $\wu{}$-initial ideal $\initwf{\wu{}}{I}$ contains a monomial if and only if one of the initial forms $\initwf{\wu{}}{f_i}$ is a monomial.
-Such tropical bases exist by~\cite[Theorem 10.3]{PPS 13} and can be used to determine $\Trop I$ by intersecting the local tropicalizations of the corresponding hypersurface germs.
-Furthermore, the same property implies that local tropicalizations are rational fans in $(\Rp)^n$: they are subfans of the common refinenment of the Newton fans of the elements in a tropical basis.
+By contrast, if $I$ has two or more generators, their $\wu{}$-initial forms need not generate $\initwf{\wu{}}{I}\cO$.
+However, for the purpose of characterizing $\ptrop I$, it is enough to have a \emph{tropical basis} for $I$ in the sense of \cite[Definition 10.1]{PPS 13}, i.e., a finite set of generators $\{f_1,\ldots, f_s\}$ of $I$ which is a universal standard basis of $I$ in the sense of \cite[Definition 9.8]{PPS 13} and such that for any $\wu{}\in (\R_{>0})^n$, the $\wu{}$-initial ideal $\initwf{\wu{}}{I}\cO$ contains a monomial if and only if one of the initial forms $\initwf{\wu{}}{f_i}$ is a scalar multiple of a monomial.

-In the sequel we will be interested in the local tropicalizations of reduced germs of $\CC^n$ having no irreducible components contained in coordinate subspaces of $\CC^n$.
-In this situation, the local tropicalization of $Y$ is the union of the local tropicalizations of its components.
-The next result will allow us to focus on positive local tropicalizations:

-\begin{proposition} \cite[Thm.~11.9]{PPS 13} Assume that the germ $(Y,0)\hookrightarrow \CC^n$ defined by an ideal $I$ of $\cO$ has no irreducible component contained in any coordinate subspace of $\CC^n$.
-Then, $\Trop I$ is the closure of $\ptrop I$ inside the cone $(\Rp)^n$. \end{proposition}
+\begin{remark} Such tropical bases exist by~\cite[Theorem 10.3]{PPS 13} and can be used to determine $\Trop I$ by intersecting the local tropicalizations of the corresponding hypersurface germs.
+Furthermore, their existence ensures that local tropicalizations are supports of rational fans in $(\Rp)^n$.
+Indeed, the corresponding fan is obtained by considering the common refinement of the intersection of the local tropicalization of each member of a tropical basis for $I$ combined with~\autoref{prop:loctropprincid}.
+Furthermore, under the hypothesis that no irreducible component of $(Y,0)$ is included in a coordinate subspace of $\CC^n$, such fans and their refinements are \emph{standard tropicalizing fans} of $Y$ in the sense of \autoref{def:tropicalizingFan} below. \end{remark}